Saudi Aramco says domestic supplies unaffected by attack on Jeddah plant

-JEDDAH (Reuters) - Saudi Aramco said on Tuesday its domestic fuel supplies were not affected by an attack from Yemen’s Houthi group on a petroleum products distribution plant in the north of Jeddah city, with operations resuming three hours after the incident.
+JEDDAH (Reuters) - Saudi Aramco said on Tuesday its domestic fuel supplies had not been affected by an attack the previous day by Yemen’s Houthi group on a petroleum products distribution plant in Jeddah, with operations resuming three hours after the event.

-Yemen’s Iran-aligned Houthi forces on Monday said they fired a missile at and struck the facility.
-Saudi authorities later confirmed the attack.
+The Iran-aligned Houthi forces said on Monday they had fired a missile at and struck Aramco’s North Jeddah Bulk Plant, an attack later confirmed by Saudi authorities.

 Aramco’s oil production and export facilities are mostly in Saudi Arabia’s Eastern Province, more than 1,000 km (620) from Jeddah.

-One of the 13 tanks used for diesel oil, gasoline and jet fuel at Aramco’s North Jeddah Bulk Plant is currently out of action, the facility’s manager Abdullah al-Ghamdi told journalists on a tour.
+Abdullah al-Ghamdi, manager of the North Jeddah plant, told journalists on a tour that one of the 13 tanks used for diesel oil, gasoline and jet fuel at the facility is currently out of action.

-Ghamdi said they were still assessing the scale and cost of the damage from the attack which happened at 3:50 am Saudi time on Monday.
+The company was still assessing the scale and cost of the damage from the attack, which happened at 3:50 am Saudi time on Monday, he said.

 He described the site as a “critical facility” with total storage capacity of 5.2 million barrels.
-It can distribute more than 120,000 barrels of products per day domestically to Jeddah, Mecca and the al-Baha region.
+It can distribute more than 120,000 barrels of products per day domestically to the western Saudi regions of Jeddah, Mecca and al-Baha.

 A fire caused by the attack was extinguished in around 40 minutes with no casualties, he said.